vmware/singleton/content/en/docs/overview/singleton-service/configurations/enable-product-white-list.md

 The steps:

-1. To generate a Singleton Service build  or get a Singleton service build based on v0.3.0;
+1. Generate a Singleton Service build or get a Singleton service build based on v0.3.0;

-2. Create a JSON file named as `bundle.json`, and put it into the folder `.\l10n\bundles\`.
+2. Create a JSON file named `bundle.json`, and put it into the folder `.\l10n\bundles\`.
-The content like:
+The content is like:

 ```
 {